 Do I Need an Attorney for My Misdemeanor Charges in NJ?

 Ultimately, deciding whether to hire an attorney or handle your case alone is up to you.
 However, handling your case with no legal assistance will be extremely difficult.
 The substantive knowledge and legal procedures involved in any criminal case are incredibly complex.
 The average person might not be equipped to deal with their own criminal charges.

 Hiring an attorney is perhaps the smartest decision you can make when dealing with criminal charges.
 At first glance, your disorderly persons offenses or misdemeanor charges may seem insignificant.
 Sometimes, these charges result in very little jail time or less costly fines.
 However, multiple charges can add up to significant penalties very quickly.
 Additionally, a conviction would mean the charges are reflected in your criminal record forever.

 A criminal record, even just disorderly persons offenses, can negatively impact your ability to find work or take advantage of other opportunities.
 A lawyer can help you reduce your charges or fight them to avoid having any criminal record at all.
-Call our New Jersey criminal defense lawyers to get started fighting your misdemeanor charges.
+Call our Atlantic City criminal defense lawyers to get started fighting your misdemeanor charges.

 How an Attorney Can Help Me with My Misdemeanor Charges in NJ

 An attorney could help your case in a number of very important ways.
 First, your attorney can help you fight your charges and work toward a verdict of not guilty.
 Such an undertaking would require gathering evidence, identifying witnesses, and learning how the law applies to your charges.
 Your lawyer will be specially trained in handling a criminal case and can help you effectively challenge your case.